Pleban\'ski-Demia\'nski \`a la Ehlers-Harrison: Exact Rotating and Accelerating Type I Black Holes: Further comments

 The work of J.B. is supported by FONDECYT Postdoctorado grant No. 3230596.
-The work of A.C. is funded by Primus grant PRIMUS/23/SCI/005 from Charles University and FONDECYT Regular grant No. 1210500.
+A.C. is partially supported by FONDECYT grant 1210500 and by PRIMUS/23/SCI/005 and GA{\v C}R 22-14791S grants from Charles University.
 K.P. acknowledges financial support provided by the European Regional Development Fund (ERDF) through the Center of Excellence TK133 ``The Dark Side of the Universe'' and PRG356 ``Gauge gravity: unification, extensions and phenomenology''.